 4 tablespoons real butter, plus extra to butter pan

-3 tablespoons semi-sweet , dark, or mint chocolate chips
+3 tablespoons semi-sweet , dark, or peppermint chocolate chips

 3 tablespoons white chocolate chips